Get the new FREE JFH METAL MP3 compilation -- Vol. 3!

 Film Review

 I wasn't sure what to expect from this action/romance/comedy.
-But this slow-paced but enjoyable film was a well-crafted, well-told story about the mishaps of two friendly crooks.
+But this slow-paced yet enjoyable film was a well-crafted, well-told story about the mishaps of two friendly crooks.
 You realize you shouldn't like them, but you find that you can't help but love these unlawful men.
 And while Bruce Willis plays a pretty good tough, intimidating bank robber, Billy Bob Thornton clearly steals the show as his neurotic, hypochondriac partner.
-Cate Blanchett also offers an excellent performance as the odd eccentric woman, Kate, who meets up with the men and stays with them due to a poor marriage.
+Cate Blanchett also offers an excellent performance as the odd eccentric woman, Kate, who meets up with the men and stays with them in an effort to escape a poor marriage.

 I liked the movie, but knew it would have been better without the sexual content and swearing.
-A faster pace would probably have aided the film as well, although it allowed the viewer to really get to know the characters and to settle into their surroundings.
-The laughs weren't constant, and the movie took itself more seriously than presented in commercials and such, but it was a good enjoyable film.
+A faster pace would probably have aided the film as well, although the slower pace does allow the viewer to really get to know the characters and to settle into their surroundings.
+The laughs weren't constant, and the movie took itself more seriously than presented in commercials and such, but it was a good, enjoyable film.

-Again, overall, I enjoyed this movie.
-It suffered from some unnecessary content and swearing but indeed could have been worse.
-However, please read all the content details carefully.
+Again, overall, I enjoyed Bandits.
+It suffered from some unnecessary content and swearing, but indeed could have been worse.
+However, please read all the content details below carefully.

 - John DiBiase (reviewed: 10/13/01)